top of page

 About

 I write books about human behaviour, and particularly about how people interact with each other and with the natural world.
 I used to be a science journalist, and for six years was senior editor at New Scientist.
-I have also written for Nature, BBC Future, Slate, Prospect, The Observer, The Times, The FT, The New York Times and others.
-Currently I teach writing as a Royal Literary Fund fellow at Oxford Brookes University.
+I have also written for Nature, Aeon, UnHerd, BBC Future, Slate, Prospect, The Observer, The Times, The FT, The New York Times and others.
+Until recently I taught writing as a Royal Literary Fund fellow at Oxford Brookes University.

-Previously I wrote Wayfinding: The Art and Science of How We Find and Lose Our Way (Picador, March 2020), a book about the psychology of getting lost, how our brains make cognitive maps that tell us where we are (and, to some extent, who we are), and why some people are so much better at navigating than others.
+Previously I wrote Wayfinding: The Art and Science of How We Find and Lose Our Way (Picador, March 2020), a book about the psychology of getting lost, how our brains make cognitive maps and why some people are so much better at navigating than others.
 In North America this is published as From Here to There: The Art and Science of Finding and Losing Our Way (Harvard University Press, May 2020).

-My two earlier books were The Power of Others: Peer Pressure, Groupthink, and How the People Around Us Shape Everything We Do (Oneworld, 2014), which was the British Psychological Society's book of the year in 2015; and Way Out West (McClelland & Stewart, 2001), a travel biography about the settling of the Canadian prairies.
+My other books are Fans: A Journey into the Psychology of Belonging (Picador, 2023); The Power of Others: Peer Pressure, Groupthink, and How the People Around Us Shape Everything We Do (Oneworld, 2014), which won the British Psychological Society's book of the year award in 2015; and Way Out West (McClelland & Stewart, 2001), a travel biography about the settling of the Canadian prairies.

 My Books